 The last stop on the tour is a visit to the town of Toconao, an oasis with a climate ideal for the cultivation of native fruits and vegetables.
 You'll stroll the streets, shop for handicrafts, and admire local homes cobbled together out of volcanic rocks.
 You'll also visit the whitewashed church with its famous three-storied belltower.
 The church dates back to 1750 and has been declared a national monument.
 Finally, at around 6 pm, you'll return to your hotel and can enjoy the rest of the evening in town.
 Note that the day's itinerary may vary according to weather and road conditions.

 Day 7: Explore Yerbas Buenas, Rainbow Valley, Moon & Death Valley

 There will be time to have lunch on your own, and then you'll continue driving east to the Moon & Death Valley.
-This natural sanctuary offers a landscape that resembles the moon with a variety of craters and wind-sculptured rock formations.
-The valley offers haunting beauty which will make you wonder if you are still on planet earth.
-After a chance to see a beautiful sunset, paired with a cheese and wine tasting, you will return to the hotel for dinner.
+This natural sanctuary offers a landscape that resembles the moon with various craters and wind-sculptured rock formations.
+The valley offers haunting beauty, making you wonder if you're still on planet Earth.
+After a chance to see a beautiful sunset paired with cheese and wine tasting, you'll return to the hotel for dinner.